GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

       client IDs registered in the
       [Credentials on Developers Console for OAuth 2.0 client IDs][6].

+    - Note: iOS support should work but has not been fully tested.

     - These client IDs are used when defining annotation for this sample API found in [Greetings.java](src/main/java/com/example/helloendpoints/Greetings.java).